 To make this salad a balanced lunch or dinner, feel free to add protein!
 Here are my favorite options:

-Grilled Chicken.
-Grill up 2 chicken breasts, slice them up, and add them to your salad.
+- Grilled Chicken.
+Grill up two chicken breasts, slice them up, and add them to your salad.
+I love this recipe!

 Frequently Asked Questions